 If anyone in your family has a restraining order or protective order against anyone, make sure to include these.

 Wills, trusts, powers of attorney for finances and healthcare.
-You need to know what exists and where it is located.
+You need to know what exists and where it is located before you leave your husband.

 Divorce can have a big impact on immigration status and processes.
 For both you and your spouse make sure to have a copy of all immigration documentation, such as a green card, naturalization papers or visa.
 Additionally, letters from DHS, such as your advance parole document (which allows you to travel while an application for permanent residency is pending) are important to keep.